 There are other benefits, too.
 “Simply put, people just love being outside and they especially enjoy having meals outside.
 The outdoor kitchen is the best and most convenient way to make that happen at home,” Faulk says.

 If you’re looking to install something more permanent, you can get away with as little as 8 feet of space.
-The must-haves remain the same as what you’d need for an indoor kitchen – “a grill for cooking, a sink for washing your hands and utensils, plenty of refrigeration to support one meal, storage space for essentials and as much countertop space as you can fit,” Faulk says.
-If you opt for something with storage cabinets, make sure they seal when closed.
+The must-haves remain the same as what you’d need for an indoor kitchen – “a grill for cooking, a sink for washing your hands and utensils, plenty of refrigeration to support one meal, storage space for essentials and as much outdoor countertops and space as you can fit,” Faulk says.
+If you opt for something with storage cabinets or an outdoor cupboard, make sure they seal when closed.
 Properly sealed storage areas are important to maintaining the freshness of what’s inside.

 If you aim to go a little bigger, Seiden suggests including everything above and adding some side burners and a beverage storage area.
-Your kitchen can benefit from adding more refrigeration, storage, and countertop space – or even additional cooking appliances like pizza ovens or smokers.
+Your kitchen can benefit from adding more refrigeration, storage and countertop space – or even additional cooking appliances like pizza ovens or smoker grills.
 You also could add a Kamado cooker (those ceramic, egg-shaped grills and smokers that are increasingly popular).

 For the ultimate outdoor kitchen, you can really go all-out.
-Manufacturers can supply outdoor-ready pizza ovens, ice makers and warming drawers.
+Manufacturers can supply outdoor-ready pizza ovens, ice makers and warming drawer.
 Why not?
-“A bar and serving area with kegerator,” Seiden says.
+“A bar and serving area with keggerator,” Seiden says.

 No matter what, the important thing is to make sure that you know what you want and find the best choice for your budget and lifestyle.
 “Big or small, always focus on the quality, performance and versatility of each product to ensure the most enjoyment,” Faulk says.